PowerTick/boiii-loader/README.md

 DISCLAIMER!!!: I'm not associated with Maurice Heumann or the reactiongaming.us forums.
-Their software I am not trying to take away from their work I am just making it more accessible for people!
+I am not trying to take away from their work, I am just making it more accessible for people!

 This script Batch is meant to make the boiii client installation faster and easier for everyone, it does everything for you expect for starting the client itself.